South Africa's Sibanye says Cooke mine remains closed, 461 illegal miners arrested

-UPDATE 1-S.Africa's Omnia looks at acquisitions to spur growth after profit drop

-* Seeks growth opportunities to boost chemicals business (Recasts with chemical division)

-JOHANNESBURG, June 26 South Africa's Sibanye Gold said that its Cooke operations west of Johannesburg would remain closed on Monday, almost three weeks after workers downed tools in a wildcat strike.
+JOHANNESBURG, June 26 (Reuters) - South Africa's Sibanye Gold said that its Cooke operations west of Johannesburg would remain closed on Monday, almost three weeks after workers downed tools in a wildcat strike.

 Company spokesman James Wellsted also said that 461 illegal miners had now been arrested there since the strike began.